 You can send money to friends, family and others you trust.1

 Since money is sent directly from your bank account to another person’s bank account within minutes,1 it’s important to only send money to people you trust, and always ensure you’ve used the correct email address or U.S. mobile number.

 1 U.S. checking or savings account required to use Zelle®.
-Transactions between enrolled consumers typically occur in minutes and generally do not incur transaction fees.
+Transactions between enrolled users typically occur in minutes.

 2 In order to send payment requests or split payment requests to a U.S. mobile number, the mobile number must already be enrolled with Zelle®.

 Zelle® and the Zelle®-related marks are wholly owned by Early Warning Services, LLC, and are used herein under license.